data-science-for-biotech/python-course-day2/_episodes/03-style.md

   - How you should use indentation.
   - How to structure your `import` statements.
   <br>
-Adhering to PEP8 makes it easier for other Python frieds (and yourself) to read and understand your code.
-Tools like the [PEP8 library](https://pypi.python.org/pypi/pep8) or the "flake8" VS code, can help check your code for compliance.
+Adhering to PEP8 makes it easier for other Python friends (and yourself) to read and understand your code.
+Tools like the [PEP8 library](https://pypi.python.org/pypi/pep8) or the "flake8" extension in VS Code can help check your code for compliance.
 <br><br>
 ~~~python
 # Run the Zen of Python
 import this
 ~~~
 {: .python}

 <br>

 ## Use docstrings for functions

 * If the first statement in a function is a string literal (not assigned to a variable), it becomes the function's docstring.